From Amortized to Worst Case Delay in Enumeration Algorithms: Oracles to RAM

 \subsection{Counters}

-All algorithms presented in this paper rely, sometimes implicitely, on our ability to efficiently maintain counters, for example to keep track of the number of steps of a RAM that have been simulated so far.
+All algorithms presented in this paper rely, sometimes implicitly, on our ability to efficiently maintain counters, in particular to keep track of the number of steps of a RAM that have been simulated so far.
 Implementing them naively by simply incrementing a register would result in efficiency loss since these registers may end up containing values as large as $2^{\poly(n)}$ and we could not assume that this register can be incremented, compared or multiplied in constant time in the uniform cost model that we use in this paper.

 To circumvent this difficulty, we introduce in this section a data structure that allows us to work in constant time with counters representing large values.
-Of course, we will not be able to perform any arithmetic operations on this counters.
-However, we show that our counter data structure enjoys the following operations in constant time: $\inc(c)$ increases the counter by $1$ and $\mbit(c)$ returns the most significant bit of the value encoded by $c$.
+Of course, we will not be able to perform any arithmetic operations on these counters.
+However, we show that our counter data structure enjoys the following operations in constant time: $\inc(c)$ increases the counter by $1$ and $\mbit(c)$ returns the index of the most significant bit of the value encoded by $c$.
 In other words, if $k = \mbit(c)$ then we know that $\inc(c)$ has been executed at least $2^k$ times and at most $2^{k+1}$ times since the initialization of the counter.

 The data structure is based on Gray code encoding of numbers.
 A Gray code is an encoding enjoying two important properties: the Hamming distance of two consecutive elements in the Gray enumeration order is one and one can produce the next element in the order in constant time.
 The method we present in this section is inspired by Algorithm G presented in~\cite{knuth2011combinatorial} which itself is inspired by~\cite{bitner1976efficient} for the complexity.
 The only difference with Algorithm G is that we maintain a stack containing the positions of the $1$-bits of the code in increasing order so that we can retrieve the next bit to switch in constant time which is not obvious in Algorithm G. Our approach is closer to the one presented in Algorithm L of~\cite{knuth2011combinatorial} but for technical reasons, we could not use it straightforwardly.